-- When a pupil with an EHCP is in Year 5, evidence will be gathered and a formal review held before the end of Year 5, to discuss the pupil's future placement. - Pupils who are at SEN Support in Year 6 will be discussed by the Class teacher and SENDCo with the SENDCo(s) of their receiving schools in the summer term of Year 6.
+- When a pupil with an EHCP is in Year 5, evidence will be gathered and a formal review held before the end of Year 5, to discuss the pupil's future placement. - When a pupil with an EHCP is in Year 6, the secondary school will be invited to the EHCP Review. - Pupils who are at SEN Support in Year 6 will be discussed by the Class teacher and SENDCo with the SENDCo(s) of their receiving schools in the summer term of Year 6.
 Extra visits are arranged as necessary for children with SEND to afford opportunities to become familiar with new adults, a new environment and changes in classroom routines.